In this article:

 Do you want to let them use a mat to contain the mess (think of disposable tablecloth, or unused shower curtain)?

-4. Keep it simple (the less instructions the better), and PLAY WITH THEM!
+4. Keep it simple, and PLAY WITH THEM!

 The younger the child, the simpler the play.
 Child younger than 5 years old may not understand well if you ask them to play something with rules.